christmann/recs-redfish-api/applications/redfish-documentor/README.md

 This optional flag indicates, if the adapter implementation code will be generated.

+#### -t, --generatetest

+This optional parameter points to the base folder where the java test files will be generated.
+This folder will be cleared automatically before new code is generated.
+If not specified, no test code is generated.

 #### -m, --mapping

 This optional parameter points to a file, which specifies the mapping between redfish resource classes and "real" modelcalsses for code generation.
 It has to be a valid JSON file.
 An example can be seen in the **config** folder.